sariabuqoura/CISSP/README.md

     * Focused on attackers : attacker motiviation goals, or Tactics techniques and procedures (TTPs)
     * Focused on softwares: Company create softwares
   * Microsoft approach (STRIDE)
-    * Spoofing
+    * Spoofing : bypass filters
-    * Tampering
+    * Tampering : change data
-    * Repudiation
+    * Repudiation : deny action
-    * Information disclosure
+    * Information disclosure : distribution of private confidential to external or unauthorized entities
-    * Denial of service
+    * Denial of service : prevent authorized use of a resource
-    * Elevation of privilege
+    * Elevation of privilege : change to account with greater privilege
-  * Process for attach simulation and threat analysis PASTA
+  * Process for attack simulation and threat analysis PASTA
+    * Risk- centric
+    * aims to select or develop countermeasures in relation to the value of the assets to be protected.
+    * steps
       *